linux-system-roles/logging/roles/rsyslog/README.md

   - `index_prefix`: Elasticsearch index prefix the particular log is to be indexed.
   - `input_type`: Specifying the input type.
 Type `ovirt` and `viaq` are supported.
 Default to `ovirt`.
   - `retryfailures`: Specifying whether retries or not in case of failure. on or off.
 Default to on.
-  - `ca_cert`: Path to CA cert for ElasticSearch.
+  - `ca_cert`: Path to CA cert for Elasticsearch.
 Default to '/etc/rsyslog.d/es-ca.crt'
-  - `cert`: Path to cert for ElasticSearch.
+  - `cert`: Path to cert for Elasticsearch.
 Default to '/etc/rsyslog.d/es-cert.pem'
-  - `key`: Path to key for ElasticSearch.
+  - `key`: Path to key for Elasticsearch.
 Default to "/etc/rsyslog.d/es-key.pem"
-  - `ca_cert_src`: Path to the local CA cert file to deploy for ElasticSearch.
+  - `ca_cert_src`: Path to the local CA cert file to deploy for Elasticsearch.
-  - `cert_src`: Path to the local cert file to deploy for ElasticSearch.
+  - `cert_src`: Path to the local cert file to deploy for Elasticsearch.
-  - `key_src`: Path to the local key file to deploy for ElasticSearch.
+  - `key_src`: Path to the local key file to deploy for Elasticsearch.

 Contents of Roles
 =================